Letter to the Editor: Those without a conscience cannot be reasoned with

 At its root, the continued presence of the Chief at the University is not so much an issue of white ignorance as it is proof of white power.
 By continuing to embrace the Chief, white people and those who identify with them demonstrate that they do not need Native Americans’ permission to misappropriate native culture.

-The whites demonstrate that they can do what they like, with what they like and that no amount of logical reasoning or emotional appeals can convince them to admit wrongdoing and change their absurd, voyeuristic behavior.
+These people demonstrate that they can do what they like with what they like, and that no amount of logical reasoning or emotional appeals can convince them to admit to wrongdoing and change their absurd, voyeuristic behavior.